 While completing her coursework at Yale, Sarah served as the assistant conductor of the Yale Glee Club, directing the ensemble in tour performances throughout the country.
-In her work as an assistant conductor for the Yale Camerata, she prepared the choir for performances of masterworks such as Vaughan Williams' Dona Nobis Pacem, Stravinsky's Les noces, and Bach's Christmas Oratorio.
-Additionally, Sarah co-directed the Marquand Chapel Choir of Yale Divinity School.
+She was also an assistant conductor for the Yale Camerata and co-directed the Marquand Chapel Choir of Yale Divinity School.

 Sarah's primary conducting teachers include Marguerite Brooks, Jeffrey Douma, David Hill, Simon Carrington, Eugene Rogers, and Paul Rardin.
 She holds the Bachelor of Music degree in music education from the University of Michigan and the Master of Music degree in choral conducting from Yale University.